Testing Quasi-Linear Coasting Cosmologies with Late-Time Large-Scale Structure Growth: Introduction

 \section{Introduction}

 The concordance model of cosmology, commonly referred to as the Lambda Cold Dark Matter ($\Lambda$CDM) model, has proven to be a highly robust theoretical framework for understanding the evolutionary history of the universe~\citep{cit:Bull}.
-In this model, the mechanisms governing the formation of large-scale structure (LSS)~\citep{cit:Bull}, and the cosmic microwave background (CMB) are well defined~\citep{cit:Turner}).
-Furthermore, the $\Lambda$CDM model provides an excellent fit to a variety of different cosmological observations, such as the \textit{Planck} CMB temperature (TT), polarization (EE), and cross-power (TE) spectra~\citep{cit:Efstathiou}, as well as data from galaxy redshift surveys characterizing LSS and the expansion history of the universe inferred from type Ia supernovae~\citep{cit:Turner}, to name a few.
-However, it is precisely these cosmological probes which pose empirical challenges to the model's validity, since the values of certain cosmological parameters inferred from these probes differ from one another.
+In this model, the mechanisms governing the formation of large-scale structure (LSS)~\citep{cit:Bull}, and the cosmic microwave background (CMB) are well defined~\citep{cit:Turner}.
+Furthermore, the $\Lambda$CDM model provides an excellent fit to a variety of different cosmological observations, such as the \textit{Planck} CMB temperature (TT), polarisation (EE), and cross-power (TE) spectra~\citep{cit:Efstathiou}, as well as data from galaxy redshift surveys characterising LSS and the expansion history of the universe inferred from type Ia supernovae~\citep{cit:Turner}, to name a few.
+However, it is precisely these cosmological probes which pose empirical challenges to the model's validity, since the values of certain cosmological parameters inferred from these probes differ from one another~\citep{cit:cosmoverse,cit:Verde2024}.
 For example, the value of the Hubble constant $H_0$ determined via the distance ladder approach and the one inferred from CMB fluctuations differs by more than $5\sigma$~\citep{cit:Riess}; this has become known as the Hubble tension.
-Moreover, there is also tension between the value of the weighted amplitude of matter fluctuations, $S_8$, as determined from the CMB and from late-time probes, such as weak lensing, redshift space distortions, and cluster counts~\citep{cit:Perivolaropoulos}; this is known as the growth tension.
-The $\Lambda$CDM model also faces theoretical difficulties, such as its reliance on yet poorly understood cosmic constituents, such as dark matter and dark energy, which currently lie beyond the scope of the Standard Model of particle physics~\citep{cit:Turner}, and numerous other problems, such as the cosmic coincidence problem, as well as the cosmic age, synchronicity, horizon, and flatness problems~\citep{cit:Casado}.
-While the inflationary period addresses the horizon and flatness problems~\citep{cit:Guth}, the others remain unresolved.
-Given these theoretical and empirical challenges, exploring alternative cosmological models seems prudent.
+Until recently, a tension between the value of the weighted amplitude of matter fluctuations, $S_8$, as determined from the CMB and from late-time probes, such as weak lensing, redshift-space distortions, and cluster counts was also identified as significant discrepancy between early- and late-time inference; this is known as the growth tension~\citep{cit:Perivolaropoulos}.